Skip to content

 • ScriptType: Defines the script version, usually v4.00+.

-• PlayResX and PlayResY: Define the video resolution, indicating the display effect of the subtitles at this resolution.
+• PlayResX and PlayResY: Define the resolution of the video, indicating the display effect of the subtitles at that resolution.

 • PlayDepth: The color depth of the video, generally 0.

-• ScaledBorderAndShadow: Specifies whether the border (Outline) and shadow (Shadow) of the subtitle are scaled according to the screen resolution. yes means yes, no means no scaling.
+• ScaledBorderAndShadow: Specifies whether to scale the outline and shadow of the subtitles according to the screen resolution. yes for scaling, no for not scaling.

 • YCbCr Matrix: Specifies the YCbCr matrix used for color conversion.
 In video processing and subtitle rendering, YCbCr is a color space commonly used for video encoding and decoding.
 This setting may affect the display effect of subtitles in different color spaces.